(This guide has been updated for 2019)

 Need a firm shoe for your fast training runs without beating down your foot?
 The Zoom Elite 10’s midsole provides ample insulation from the road while delivering a responsive ride.
 Like one of our readers wrote, “think of the Elite 10 as a stripped-down Pegasus.”

 The Zoom Elite works particularly well for forefoot strikers.
 There’s a large Zoom Air bag encapsulated inside the forefoot which produces a snappy ride.
 The Elite 10 has the same midsole as the 9 but there’s a price cut of $20.
 This makes the Zoom Elite excellent value for money.

 Motion-control or stability running shoes are dying breed.
-But for whatever it’s worth, the Structure 22 is Nike’s go-to shoe if you like a firm midsole with a supportive inner/medial side.
+But for whatever it’s worth, the Structure 22 is Nike’s go-to shoe if you like a firm midsole with a supportive ride.
 The forefoot is responsive and snappy due to the Zoom Air bag inside.

 In this case, a firmer medial side doesn’t mean a biased ride but a balanced foundation – which is good.
-The Structure 22 carries forward the 21’s midsole but has a brand new upper which features a Flywire cord based lacing and a longer tongue.
+The Structure 22 carries forward the 21’s midsole with a brand new upper which features a Flywire cord based lacing and a longer tongue.

 The Wildhorse is one product where the Flywire comes in very handy.
 The Flywire cords are partially laminated and stretch all the way to the forefoot.
 This helps keep the foot locked down during ascent or descent.

 A lot of readers will want to know – why not the Terra Kiger?
 That’s because the Kiger has a 4 mm midsole gradient, no forefoot plate, and an upper which isn’t as debris-resistant as the Wildhorse.
 The Kiger has forefoot Zoom air but the Wildhorse’s rock plate has greater functionality.